enter-haken/blog/posts/2018-07-31-rasmus-part3.markdown

     );

 The `json_view` column is populated, when it is needed for the first time.
-All necessary function can be found in the [database script][link].
+All necessary functions can be found in the [database script][link].

 Log entries: